learndataengineering/learndataengineering.guide/_docs/index.md

 ### Big Data Era and Modern Data Engineering Landscape

+Internet ushered the big data era.
 The opensource revolution of the [Hadoop ecosystem](https://www.geeksforgeeks.org/hadoop-ecosystem/) years enabled every oraganization to build their own data platforms with plethora of tools.

 Shortly after their success, the opensource tools fell short of their expectations since they needed lot of software engineering, networking and baby-sitting skills to get the right data output within time.

-The [modern data engineering platform](https://towardsdatascience.com/the-building-blocks-of-a-modern-data-platform-92e46061165) greatly abstracts a lot of complexities of the data stack of the previous [Hadoop](https://www.javatpoint.com/what-is-hadoop) years.
-The focus is on serving the quality data at scale with confidence and with minimal intrevention as possible.
+The [modern data engineering platform](https://towardsdatascience.com/the-building-blocks-of-a-modern-data-platform-92e46061165) greatly abstracts a lot of complexities of the data stack of the previous Hadoop years.
+The focus is on serving the quality data at scale with confidence and with as minimal intrevention as possible.

 | ![ModernDataEngineering](../assets/img/index.md/ModernDataEngineeringPlatform.gif) |
 |:--:|
 | *Image Credits - [Semantix](https://docs.semantix.cloud/)*|

-The opensource tools of big data era are productized in modern data platforms.
+The opensource big data tools are productized in modern data platforms.
 Abstracting the complexity away from the end users i.e., data teams is the main goal here.

 For example: [Databricks](https://www.databricks.com/) offers [Apache Spark](https://spark.apache.org/) as a unified compute platform for data engineering and data science workloads.